https://www.comillas.es/wp-content/themes/comillas/images/cabecera-hacer.png

 On the Southwest façade there is a quartered shield bearing a helmet, the Crown of the Duke and a crest that represents the king.
 It is decorated with small flags and ornate emblems.

-The former Town Hall
+The Former Town Hall

 Agregar a favoritos